ambuc/juggling-graph/README.md

 Right now `index.html` exists so that a demo can live at [jbuckland.com/juggling-graph](http://jbuckland.com/juggling-graph/).
 To wit, `index.html` is not hand-generated.
+Instead, run

+    elm-make Main.elm --output=index.html

-Instead, run `elm-make Main.elm --output=index.html' to build it.
+to build it.

 ## `renderExpr`